Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Experiments

+We first evaluate the universality of the ``select, then balance'' paradigm in \model across diverse ST backbones.
+Figure~\ref{fig:combined_improve} illustrates the absolute and average relative performance improvements of \model across four tasks (left) and six models (right) for 3-day forecasting. \ding{182} \model yields consistent performance boosts across varying architectures and datasets, validating the efficacy of our exogenous modeling paradigm. \ding{183} From the task perspective, air quality forecasting achieves substantial gains due to the strong influence of exogenous factors (\eg, traffic and meteorology), whereas traffic speed forecasting sees moderate improvements, reflecting a limited dependency on exogenous variables. \ding{184} From the model perspective, while gains vary across backbones, most exceed 20\%; notably, even the vanilla GWNet achieves a significant improvement of nearly 10\%. \ding{185} Supplementary results for 1-day and 2-day horizons (Tables~\ref{tab:rq1_2day} and~\ref{tab:rq1_1day} in Appendix \ref{appendix_universality}) further reveal that performance gains amplify as the forecasting horizon extends, underscoring the robust generalization capability of our approach.

-\subsection{Effectiveness Study (RQ1)}
+\subsection{Effectiveness Study (RQ2)}

-Table~\ref{tab:rq1_overall_performance} shows the performance comparison of our model with various state-of-the-art methods for time series forecasting or spatio-temporal forecasting that utilize exogenous variable modeling.
-It is worth noting that the first three time series forecasting methods have coupled model designs, while MAGCRN, ChronosX, and our method all use classical AGCRN\cite{Bai2020Adaptive} as the backbone network to ensure a fair comparison.
-Our observations are as follows: \ding{182} Time series forecasting methods generally achieve the worst results, which is consistent with common spatio-temporal forecasting benchmarks~\cite{shao2024exploring}.
-This is because they generally do not consider spatial dependencies, resulting in inaccurate predictions. \ding{183} The ChronosX method, which utilizes a spatio-temporal backbone, despite achieving relative progress, often encounters non-convergence issues on some tasks during training (\ie,~\SpeedNineteen~and~\TrafficTwenty).
-Despite repeated parameter tuning, this issue cannot be avoided.
-We attribute this to the design of the underlying Chronos-type~\cite{ansarichronos} time series foundation model. \ding{184} MAGCRN often achieves suboptimal results because it is specifically designed for spatio-temporal prediction scenarios and still ignores the inconsistent and unbalanced effects of exogenous variables. \ding{185} Our \model achieves competitive performance across all metrics on the four tasks.
-By effectively selecting and balancing exogenous information, the \model can adapt to a variety of input sources, maintaining stable performance.
+Table \ref{tab:rq1_overall_performance} presents a performance comparison of our \model against state-of-the-art time-series, spatio-temporal, and foundation models with exogenous variable modeling techniques.
+To ensure a fair comparison, we employ the standard AGCRN~\citep{Bai2020Adaptive} as the backbone for all methods utilizing a decoupled design.
+Our observations are as follows: \ding{182} Pure time-series methods (first 5) consistently yield the lowest performance, aligning with established ST benchmarks~\citep{shao2024exploring}.
+This deficiency stems from their inability to model spatial dependencies, resulting in suboptimal accuracy. \ding{183} While ChronosX achieves relative gains by integrating the spatio-temporal backbone, it frequently suffers from non-convergence on specific tasks (\eg, \SpeedNineteen~and \TrafficTwenty), despite extensive hyperparameter tuning.
+We attribute this instability to the inherent design of the underlying Chronos-type foundation models~\citep{ansarichronos}. \ding{184} MAGCRN often produces suboptimal results as it is tailored for specific scenarios yet neglects the inconsistent and unbalanced effects of exogenous variables. \ding{185} Conversely, our \model achieves superior performance across all metrics on the four tasks.
+By effectively selecting and balancing exogenous information, \model adaptively handles diverse input sources to maintain robust performance.